WICG/aom/explainer.md

 **User experience**
 Compared to the previous three phases, accessing the computed accessibility tree will have the least direct impact on users.
+In the spirit of the [Priority of Constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies), it makes sense to tackle this work last.

 ### Phases: Summary